SDX Technology

 Downloads the SDX entity catalog as a local SQLite file.
 First run gets a full compressed snapshot; subsequent runs download only incremental changesets (small binary deltas).
 If your catalog is more than 7 days behind, the CLI automatically fetches a fresh snapshot.

-2. Download partner ID mappings
+1. Download partner ID mappings (optional)

 bash